-Who’s who in the Manhattan DA’s Donald Trump investigation
+Who’s who in the Manhattan DA’s Donald Trump indictment

 Trump is just the latest big name to turn to Tacopina, whose past clients have included the rappers Meek Mill, Jay-Z and A$AP Rocky and baseball great Alex Rodriguez.

-In recent weeks Tacopina been making the former president’s case on TV news shows, questioning Bragg’s investigation and motives, challenging Cohen’s credibility as a star witness and suggesting Trump was extorted.
+In recent weeks Tacopina has been making the former president’s case on TV news shows, questioning Bragg’s investigation and motives, challenging Cohen’s credibility as a star witness and suggesting Trump was extorted.

 It wasn’t always like that.
 In a TV appearance in 2018, long before Tacopina started representing Trump, he told CNN that the payment to Daniels appeared to be “illegal” and a “potential campaign finance issue.”
 He told the network that claims Trump wasn’t aware of the payment “doesn’t pass the straight-face test.”